 On the fourth day, on August 10, 2014, exactly two years after I met him, at around 2 AM, my Love, Brad, took his last breath.

 I cannot even express how painful it was for me.
-Even today, as I think about, I want to cry for myself.
+Even today, as I think about it, I want to cry for myself.
 The day Brad died, the darkest journey of my life began.
 I wanted to die.
 I wanted to rip out my insides, my heart, my whole body and soul hurt so bad.
-When someone you love so much dies, to never see, touch, smell or talk to them again, is the most painful thing anyone can go through.
+When someone you love so much dies, Knowing you'll never see them, touch, smell or talk to them again, is the most painful thing anyone can go through.

 To make matters worse, I was abandoned by the very people Brad thought would help me.
 Maybe I didn't do grieving very well.
 I was a mess.
 I probably said things out of my deep pain, and being so lost without Brad.
 Maybe they blamed me for Brad's death.
 I don't know.
 To this day, I still don't understand the abandonment.